dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 ```
 _listing 6.13: The add method in the Dict class_

-The method is very similar to the pseudo code we looked at earlier in `add_key_value_pair`.
+The method is very similar to the pseudo code we looked at earlier in `add_or_update_key_value_pair`.
 We first obtain the index for the key, aka the location of the bucket the key should go into.
 We then perform a rehash step if we're in rehashing state.

 We select which table the key will end up in depending on whether or not we are in rehashing state.
 If we are, the key will be added to the rehashing table, otherwise it is added to the main table.